DETAILED CORRESPONDENCE

 Achiron relates to methods for diagnosis of MS in probable MS subjects [title].

-Regarding claims 90, 92 and 98, Achiron discloses the differential expression of markers in subjects diagnosed with probable MS which further develop the definite diagnosis of MS [para 0001], and describes a method for identifying a patient with CIS at high risk for developing MS by detecting the level of expression of a marker gene and comparing the level of expression to a control [claim 1], which corresponds to the limitations in steps a., and d., as determining the expression of a marker gene is interpreted to encompass obtaining a biofluid sample from a patient.
+Regarding claim 90, Achiron discloses the differential expression of markers in subjects diagnosed with probable MS which further develop the definite diagnosis of MS [para 0001], and describes a method for identifying a patient with CIS at high risk for developing MS by detecting the level of expression of a marker gene and comparing the level of expression to a control [claim 1] which is considered to correspond to the limitations in step (a) of claim 90 as determining the expression of a marker gene is interpreted to encompass obtaining a biofluid sample from a patient, the limitations in step (c) of claim 90 of comparing the measured concentration with a standard, and the limitations in step (d) of claim 90 of predicting whether or not subject will convert to CDMS based on the comparison of the measured biomarker compared to a control.
+Additionally the determination of biomarker levels by Achiron comprised the detection of labeled nucleotides generated from extracted RNA [para 0102-0104], which corresponds to the limitations in step (b) of claim 90 of measuring the concentration of a protein with a biological instrument.

-Achiron does not teach measuring the concentrations of the Ribosomal protein S6 kinase alpha-5 (RPS6KA5) or creatinine, or the comparison to non-convertor and convertor reference standards.
+Achiron does not teach measuring the concentrations of the Ribosomal protein S6 kinase alpha-5 (RPS6KA5) or creatinine, the comparison to non-convertor and convertor reference standards, and the carrying out of statistical analysis with a processor.

 Weiner relates to neurodegenerative disorders (NDD) [title] and discloses methods for diagnosing NDD in a subject, identifying subject at risk of developing NDD, wherein the NDD is MS [abstract].

-Regarding claims 90, 92 and 98, Weiner discloses a method for diagnosing and identifying subjects at risk for NDD by determining the level of inflammatory markers on monocytes or in CSF [abstract], wherein RPS6KA5 is shown to be an inflammatory marker that is decreased in monocytes from patients having NDD relative to healthy controls [Table 20], which corresponds to the limitations of measuring concentrations of RPSKA5 and comparing them to a control, which are interpreted to correspond to the limitations in steps b., c. and d of claim 90.
+Regarding claims 90, Weiner discloses a method for diagnosing and identifying subjects at risk for NDD by determining the level of inflammatory markers on monocytes or in CSF [abstract], wherein RPS6KA5 is shown to be an inflammatory marker that is decreased in monocytes from patients having NDD relative to healthy controls [Table 20], which corresponds to the limitations of measuring concentrations of RPSKA5 and comparing them to a control, which are interpreted to correspond to the limitations in steps (b), (c) and (d) of claim 90.
 Weiner further discloses that healthy controls come from a subject that does not present with two or more symptoms of a neurodegenerative disorder, a subject that has not been diagnosed with a neurodegenerative disorder, and/or a subject that has no family history of neurodegenerative disease [p 17, para 2], which is considered to encompass the non-convertor reference standard of a subject that has CIS but does not have multiple sclerosis (MS) as recited in the claims.
+Weiner additionally discloses the calculation of statistical significance by importing data into MetaCore [p 115, para 1; and Figure descriptions beginning on p 20, para 4], which is considered to correspond to the limitations of part (c) regarding performing statistical analysis with a processor.

 It would have been prima facie obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to combine Achiron and Weiner to modify the method of Achiron by detecting the polypeptide RPS6KA5, as taught by Weiner, to arrive at the claimed invention.
 One of ordinary skill in the art would have been motivated to modify the method of Achiron by detecting the polypeptide RPS6KA5, because Weiner teaches that methods for identifying subject at risk of developing MS comprising detecting differential levels of the polypeptide RPS6KA5.
 One of ordinary skill in the art would have had a reasonable expectation of success because both Achiron and Weiner relate to methods for identifying and diagnosing MS in probable MS subjects.